AerotechXD/BGSIMacro/README.md

 # BGSIMacro
-The first and best bubble gum simulator infinity macro
+The first and best bubble gum simulator infinity macro if you wanna know how to use watch the youtube video below